ESSS/pytest-replay/README.rst

 3. Open a PR;
 4. After it is **green** and **approved**, push a new tag in the format ``X.Y.Z``;

-Travis will deploy to PyPI automatically.
+GitHub Actions will deploy to PyPI automatically.

 Afterwards, update the recipe in `conda-forge/pytest-replay-feedstock <https://github.com/conda-forge/pytest-replay-feedstock>`_.